Veams/rx-store/README.md

 The Veams RxStore is a simple but powerful state management module based on RxJS with a similar Api like Redux or NgRx.

-It is not framework agnostic and can be used in Angular, React, Vue or any other web application frameworks/libraries.
+It is framework agnostic and can be used in Angular, React, Vue or any other web application frameworks/libraries.

 TypeScript is supported.